glennraya/xendivel/README.md

 ### Example Checkout

-Xendivel has a built-in route to preview the example checkout template (Blade):
+Xendivel has a built-in route to preview the example checkout template (Blade).
+It's highly recommended to inspect the template as building the UI for checkout pages requires you to implement Xendit.js library for tokenization:

 ```
 https://your-domain.test/xendivel/checkout/blade